biodeeptime/biodeeptime.github.io/pages/workshops.md

 permalink: team/workshops/
 ---

-Two options:
-1. a rolling page with sectiond dedicated to invididual workshops
-2. Make this a hub, with links to new posts for the workshops (e.g. if want to make a news feed on the page)

 {% assign wsord = site.data.workshops | sort: 'year' | reverse %}
 {% for ws in wsord %}
 <section>